 For accounting purposes, invoices and expense claims are kept for 10 years in our systems.

 Electronic communication is for most purposes the ESC’s preferred method of communication because it is generally convenient, rapid, effective and efficient.
 In order to be able to communicate with you directly electronically, the ESC needs your email address.
 You are therefore required to supply your email address when you create your ‘My ESC’ account on the ESC Website, which enables you to access a variety of services online.

 Unique Email Address

 For your convenience and security, your email address is unique to you in the system.
 (The ESC does not permit two different persons to have the same email address in the system).
 You are strongly recommended to use an email address which is personal to you and that is not shared with others.
 This is to ensure that communications which are sent to you personally are not read by others, and that others do not gain access to the information in your ‘My ESC’ account.
 Additionally, the unique email permits handling of “Forgot Password”, enabling you to reset your password in an automated and secure way using your personal email address.

 The ESC respects the privacy of personal email addresses and complies with the current European legislation on email communication.
-The objective is not to send you unwanted messages, and your email details will not be passed on to any other individual or organisation without your permission.
+The objective is not to send you unwanted messages, and your email details will not be passed on to any other individual or organisation without your permission for marketing purposes.